Towards Exact Temporal Aggregation of Time-Coupled Energy Storage Models via Active Constraint Set Identification and Machine Learning: ML Framework for TSA with ESSs

-We now describe the two-stage ML process that enables the disaggregation of the full time horizon.
-Specifically, historical full-scale model solutions comprising a 3-year horizon are used for feature identification before training the classifier for application to future instances of the co-scheduling problem.
-The classifier is tested using entirely new input data comprising a 1\nobreakdash-year horizon and evaluated against the solution of the corresponding full-scale model.
+We now describe the ML-based disaggregation of the full time horizon.
+Specifically, full-scale model solutions over a 3-year horizon, together with the corresponding input time series, are used for feature identification prior to training a classifier for a given power system configuration, which can then be applied to different realizations of the input data.
+Each classifier is tested using entirely new input data comprising a 1\nobreakdash-year horizon and evaluated against the solution of the corresponding full-scale model.